julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 Decomposing this problem is very easy, it's giving us the input and output:

-    - Inputs: a two-dimensional array.
+    - Input: a two-dimensional array.
     - Output: a transposed two-dimensional array.

 _Example:_